 Focus Dynamic R48

-The Focus Dynamic R48 is an Italian-made razor available from The Superior Shave and Fendrihan in North America and from Connaught Shaving in Europe.
+The Focus Dynamic R48 is an Italian-made razor available from Fendrihan in North America and the Focus website in Europe.

 The 100mm handle is anodized aluminum (available in a variety of colors) with stainless steel parts in the head.
 It weighs a feathery 33 grams.

-The R48 uses regular DE blades snapped in half (like some “barber straight” or “shavette” razors).
-This gives the razor a significant advantage with the wide variety of DE blade specifications that are available on the market these days.
+The R48 uses regular DE blades snapped in half (like some “barber straight” or “shavette” razors) but cannot use pre-cut blades.
 Razor head’s spring-loaded pivot is designed to hold the blade at 25 degrees to the skin.
 Pivot travel is roughly 30 degrees.

 How To Shave With The Focus Dynamic R48 Razor